Menu

 • If the claim arises from your negligence, do not make statements that can be used against you, and do not attempt to resolve the claim on your own.

-• If your claim is for property damage to your own property, allow the insurance company the ability to inspect the damaged property prior to repair
+• If your claim is for property damage to your property, allow the insurance company the ability to inspect the damaged property before repair

 Insurance disputes are complex.
 Bad faith claims are difficult to pursue because the insurance company does not like to admit it is wrong and will spend hundreds of thousands of dollars to prove otherwise.
-Contact the experienced attorneys at HSD Law to evaluate your bad faith claim.
+Contact the attorneys to evaluate your bad faith claim.
 Our attorneys have recovered millions against insurance companies for bad faith.